pvh/data-types/content/fin.md

 ---

+class: middle

-## Data Types are great.
-Embrace them.
+## Data types are great.

 ---

+class: middle

 ## You can start without needing to do migrations.

 ---

+class: middle

 ## Go experiment!

 ---

+class: middle

-## Go write a cool type, open source it and give a talk at PGCon next year.
+## Then write a cool type, open source it and give a talk at PGCon next year.

 ---